Ed1123/100-days-of-code/log.md

 **Thoughts:** Feeling a bit more than ok.
 I just need to accommodate my schedule and do a bit more exercise.

+### Day 36: February 20, 2020 (Finished the algorithm and safe move prove)

+**Today's Progress**: I did it!
+Covering segments it’s partially done.
+I just need to learn about named tuples in python and how to order them.

+**Thoughts:** A haaaaaaaaaaaaaard working day.
+I feel fine though.
+I feel that I’m been useful.